hubzity/conversions-tracking/stages/raw-html.md

 ## Storing Click Session

 The first step when tracking is to store the click id in a local cookie so we can use it when we need to track post click events.
+Note: This code covers one, page-load conversion event type (stage 0).
+In case you need to tag several events (e.g. a click on `Contact Us` button) you should also add the lower example with CONVERSION_STAGE.

 Just paste the following code in your html: